Hanzhi11/MERN---Docs/README.md

 - As readers (i.e. general users), they want to edit their appointments, so that they can make an amendment if something unexpected happens.
 - As readers (i.e. general users), they want to view the list of books they have exchanged, so that they can have a record.

-### R5 Wireframes for multiple standard screen sizes, created using industry standard software
+# Wireframes for multiple standard screen sizes

 ![Wireframes](docs/T3A2-A/docs/Wireframe.png)

-### R6 Screenshots of your Trello board throughout the duration of the project
+# Screenshots of the Trello board throughout the duration of the project

+Link to the trello board: https://trello.com/b/T9dwZzA3/t3a2-book-exchange-app

 Day 1 - Tue 17 Jan